Can We Touch the Stars? Lou Friedman at the 100-Year Starship Symposium

 Run Time: 30:31

 - Louis D. Friedman, Board of Directors, The Planetary Society

-Topics: interview, podcasts and videos, Lightsail and Cosmos-1, solar sailing, dwarf planets beyond Neptune, trans-neptunian objects, Deep Impact, future technology, human spaceflight, Planetary Radio, explaining technology, Planetary Society People, Planetary Society, Bill Nye, conference reportSupport Planetary Radio
+Topics: interview, podcasts and videos, Cosmos-1, solar sailing, dwarf planets beyond Neptune, trans-neptunian objects, Deep Impact, future technology, human spaceflight, Planetary Radio, explaining technology, Planetary Society People, Planetary Society, Bill Nye, conference reportSupport Planetary Radio

 Only days after Voyager 1 reached interstellar space, forward thinkers met in Houston, Texas to consider how humans can become a starfaring species.
 Planetary Society Emeritus Executive Director Lou Friedman reports from the meeting.
 Emily Lakdawalla bids a fond farewell to Deep Impact.
 Bill Nye takes a break from Dancing With the Stars to comment on a Space News op-ed.
 Five contestants have won our latest contest from outer space, and their prizes include swag from the new film, “Gravity.”
 You can throw your space helmet in the ring on What’s Up.